§48E Qualified Facilities

 The Thermal Utility Engine™ (TUE) takes a different approach.

 TUE is designed around the idea that thermal energy—heat and cold—is the most abundant, flexible, and underutilized resource on a campus.
-Instead of treating heat as waste and cold as an afterthought, TUE is designed to manages thermal energy as a first-class utility, alongside water, communications, and logistics.
+Instead of treating heat as waste and cold as an afterthought, TUE is designed to manage thermal energy as a first-class utility, alongside water, communications, and logistics.

 The result is a campus that operates more efficiently, more resiliently, and with far greater flexibility than conventional designs.